Shraddhak22/nodejs-docker/README.md

 Running your image with -d runs the container in detached mode, leaving the container running in the background.
 The -p flag redirects a public port to a private port inside the container.
 Run the image you previously built:

 $ docker run -p 49160:8080 -d <your username>/node-web-app
+or if you use it locally  $ docker run -p 49160:8080 -d node-web-app

 next :  https://nodemon.io/
 npm install -g nodemon